majacQ/ecmascript_test262/README.md

 ### Running Test262

-Guidance for running Test262 and explanations of how a test file is interpreted by a test runner is in [INTERPRETING](./INTERPRETING.md)
+Guidance for running Test262 and explanations of how a test file must be interpreted by a test runner is in [INTERPRETING](./INTERPRETING.md)

-### Test262 Runners & Harnesses
+### Test262 Runners

 Volunteer-maintained projects that may be used to execute Test262 in various ECMAScript hosts: